setadpu/Obsidian-AI-Text-Processor/README.md

 Lets you use local LLMs in your Obsidian Vault; edit your stories line by line, or create entirely new prediction texts based on context.

-This plugin was developed to make an intuitive experience with Local LLM models, all within Obsidian.
+This plugin was developed to make an intuitive writing and editing experience with Local LLM models, all within Obsidian.

 ## In order to use the plugin

--  Clone the plugin into your plugins folder
+Clone the plugin into your plugins folder

 ```